Shra1git12345/Movie-Ratings/README.md

 The "User_Movie_Ratings_Graded.csv" data is a completely fabricated data set ny resemblance to entities past, present or future is merely a coincidence.

-Feature Description:
-The data set contains ratings given by users to movies on a scale of 1 to 5.
-Each row contains the ratings given to all the movies by a particular user.
-Each column contains the ratings given to a particular movie by all the users.